Please confirm topic selection

 • indications

-• if mostly reduced and dont need posterior approach to obtain direct reduction
+• minimally displaced injuries where posterior approach is unnecessary to obtain direct reduction

 • controls anterior collapse and rotation